-We all know the basic plot of most HGTV renovation shows: client envisions lofty, ambitious project for their property; client hires contractor; contractor finds unexpected site condition; contractor asks for more money, and then the renovation proceeds smoothly, as if nothing happened, and the result is a beautiful space that is, for all the viewer knows, completed on time and on budget.
+We all know the basic plot of most HGTV renovation shows: client envisions lofty, ambitious project for their property; client hires contractor; contractor finds unexpected site condition; contractor asks for more money — and then the renovation proceeds smoothly, as if nothing happened, and the result is a beautiful space that is, for all the viewer knows, completed on time and on budget.

 But if you've gone through a renovation project, you may have felt like you could star in your own renovation drama full of stress, suspense, and unexpectedly high price tags.
 As an architect — and one in the process of doing some work on my own home — here are a few tricks of the trade that I'd recommend to any friend, family member, or potential client before they embark on their own rehab journey.

 It's easy to walk into a home and imagine how you're going to use it; in fact, that may be why you decided to move there in the first place!
 But the truth of the matter is that it's hard to know what your new routine will be in a new home.
-Will enlarging the bathroom and relocating the closet in the hall really be a benefit for you, or will that end up being an inconvenience?
+Will enlarging the bathroom and relocating the closet in the hall really prove beneficial for you, or will it end up being an inconvenience?
 Will you want to move the kitchen sink from its current location under the window, or does it really belong on the other side of the room?
 These are the kinds of questions that you won't know the answer to unless you live in your new home and understand your habits.
 Knowing your patterns and needs will help you infinitely as you make decisions for changing your home.

 Of course, it's not always possible to live in a space before altering it, and it's entirely possible for habits to change once a space has been modified.
 But we're not all fortune tellers who can read the future, so I always recommend seeing this as part of the research and analysis phase!

-4. Ask for quotes from multiple contractors.
+4. Get quotes from multiple contractors.

 Doing so will allow you to learn about what different contractors have to offer, get a sense of what is the most expensive part of your project, see how each contractor plans on addressing it, and ultimately allows you to make an educated decision based on hard numbers rather than simply who has a nice website or who worked on your neighbor's home.